Comparisons11 min read

 Who Should Choose Robinhood?

-- Active traders who regularly trade stocks, ETFs, or options
+• Active traders who regularly buy and sell stocks, ETFs, or options

-- Crypto investors who want a wider selection of digital assets alongside their equity portfolio
+• Crypto investors who want a wider selection of digital assets mixed in with their equity portfolio

-- People who want one financial app — banking, investing, and cash management under one roof
+• People who want one financial app — banking, investing, and cash management in one place

-- Cash holders who want a competitive yield on uninvested funds through Gold
+• Cash holders who want competitive yield on uninvested funds through Gold

 If you check your portfolio more than three times a week and enjoy making individual investment decisions, Robinhood is your platform.
 Get Robinhood